godotengine/godot-docs/tutorials/3d/introduction_to_3d.rst

 always work in the right scale!

-The Y coordinate is used for "up", though for most objects that need alignment (like lights, cameras, capsule collider, vehicle, etc), the Z axis is used as a "pointing towards" direction.
+The Y coordinate is used for "up", though for most objects that need alignment (like lights, cameras, capsule collider, vehicle, etc.), the Z axis is used as a "pointing towards" direction.
 This convention roughly means that: